Secrets of Top Private Eyes

 "A lot of people think you need to have some kind of law enforcement background

 to be a Private Investigator.
 Not true at all.
-Our business is comprised of
+Our business is comprised

-lot of articles. |
+read a lot of articles. |

 But, when it comes to 'formal' schooling, there's no formal.
-I think even if you
+I think even

-doing investigations." - Peter Crummy, Private Investigator and Instructor |
+ready for doing investigations." - Peter Crummy, Private Investigator and

-Q. What if I
+Q. What if I have no special training?

 |